Shogi Shogi

 SilverDiagram

-While the movement pattern of the silver general may seem confusing at first, the easiest way to remember it is that it moves one step diagonally in any direction… or any of the three square in front.
+While the movement pattern of the silver general may seem confusing at first, the easiest way to remember it is that it moves one step diagonally in any direction… or any of the three squares in front.
 In the internationalized set, the protrusions of the helmet also point in all its directions.

 Knight